hmc-cs111-fall2016/practice-scala/README.md

   - If a team has raised a question in the comments of their code, or in their writings about Scala, try to answer it!

-## Bonus exercise
+## Bonus exercises
-There are two bonus exercise: `Rainfall.scala` and `Webscraper.scala`.
-These exercise are for your enjoyment, if you'd like to play with Scala a little bit more.
+There are two bonus exercises: `Rainfall.scala` and `Webscraper.scala`.
+These exercises are for your enjoyment, if you'd like to play with Scala a little bit more.
 There's no extra credit for them; they're just fun.

 The `Rainfall.scala` exercise is mostly self-explanatory: it's similar in nature